yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >This topic is complex, with various viewpoints and potential impacts.
 It presents both clear opportunities and significant challenges.
 >
 >After careful consideration, I believe that **AI is a powerful double-edged sword, and its development must be managed with great responsibility to maximize its benefits while actively mitigating its significant societal and ethical risks.**

+>[!note] 分析与论证（Analysis & Arguments）
+>
+>The primary reason for my view is **that AI brings amazing benefits that can improve many aspects of our daily lives.**
+>
+>To be specific, **AI can help doctors diagnose diseases faster and more accurately, help students learn through personalized teaching programs, and make our work more efficient by handling routine tasks.** For instance, **AI translation tools like Google Translate have made it much easier for people from different countries to communicate, breaking down language barriers that existed for centuries.**
+>
+>Another significant factor that supports my position is **that AI also creates serious risks that we cannot ignore.**
+>
+>This can be seen in **how AI might replace many human jobs, leading to unemployment, and how it can be used to spread false information or invade people's privacy.** A clear example of this is **that deepfake technology can create fake videos of people saying things they never said, which could damage reputations or mislead the public during important events like elections.**

+>[!note] 结果与反思（Results & Reflection）
+>
+>Looking at the broader implications, this trend could lead to **a future where AI either becomes a great tool that helps humanity solve major problems like climate change and poverty, or creates a society with massive inequality and loss of human control over important decisions.**
+>
+>Of course, we should also acknowledge that **many of the risks I mentioned are not guaranteed to happen, and with proper planning and regulation, we might be able to enjoy AI's benefits while avoiding most of its dangers.** However, this benefit seems less critical when compared to the problems I've mentioned.

+>[!note] 结尾与展望（Ending & Exhoration）
+>
+>In conclusion, based on the analysis of **AI's incredible potential to improve our lives** and **its serious risks to employment and society**, I maintain my position that **AI development requires careful balance - we should embrace its benefits while being very careful about its risks.**
+>
+>Therefore, the path forward is not to simply accept or reject **AI technology**, but to **create strong rules and ethical guidelines for AI development, invest in retraining workers for new jobs, and ensure that AI serves humanity rather than replacing it.** It is crucial that we focus on maximizing its benefits while actively managing its risks.

 ### 个人经历与偏好描述类 (Personal Experience/Preference Description Questions)